 - ✓ How will we organize ourselves to accomplish the work?
-What is the best structure? - ✓ What roles are needed?
-Accountabilities? - ✓ What planning and problem-solving processes are we going to use? - ✓ How will we coordinate our efforts? - ✓ How will we identify key interdependencies? - ✓ How will we raise issues and flag problems?
+What is the best structure, given our respective work locations, hours, time zones and other factors? - ✓ What roles are needed?
+Accountabilities? - ✓ What planning and problem-solving processes are we going to use? - ✓ How will we coordinate our efforts? - ✓ How will we identify key interdependencies? - ✓ What other stakeholders do we need to engage to do our work? - ✓ How will we raise issues and flag problems?